-- 1. To create awareness among the target population of the importance of educating the girl child. - 2.
-To provide quality education to the target population and help them develop skills which would aid them later in life.
+- 1. To create awareness among the target population of the importance of quality education. - 2.
+To promote good health among the target population.

 III.
 Preliminary Preparations

 Before conducting the event, the organisers made the following preparations:

 - 1. Outlined a plan of action for a multiple day workshop. - 2.
 Researched policies specifically meant for the education of the girl child in India. - 3.
 Prepared posters, banners and other attractive materials to interest the target population. - 4.
 Prepared informational materials. - 5.
 Obtained permission from the authorities at the school.